-In this short video, Bob Iger, Chairman and CEO of The Walt Disney Company, comments on the future of Digital Media and the unbundling of Cable TV content.
+In this short video, Bob Iger, Chairman and CEO of The Walt Disney Company, discusses Disney’s New Streaming Services and the future of Digital Media and the unbundling of Cable TV content.

 Bob Iger has something to say about how Disney is looking ahead at this inevitable future.
 Disney owns some (most?) of the most valuable entertainment content assets out there and from that perspective, Bob Iger’s comments are invaluable.
 Disney, which also includes ABC, ESPN, Pixar, and the new Star Wars and Marvel franchises, according to Bib Iger, is well-positioned for the general move towards cable unbundling.
 However, the major Pay-TV providers business current models around bundling, including Disney, are certainly being disrupted by OTT (digital over the top).
 As we all know, OTT has been touted as the Holy Grail for the future of TV and video.